-Although the data is gathered by the DILCIS Board, the examination of the data will be undertaken by the document authors/owners, who will also document the process and methodology, including how the comments are handled.
+Although the DILCIS Board gathers the data, the examination of the data will be undertaken by the document authors/owners, who will also document the process and methodology, including how the comments are handled.
 For example, all comments can be registered as GitHub issues which can receive a reply.